Get a close shave with this homemade shaving soap!

 Good to know!

-- This homemade shaving soap can be poured into a jar or pot rather than a mold.
+- This homemade shaving soap can be poured into a jar rather than a mold.
 It will then take longer than the usual 4–6 weeks to cure and the container must be kept open throughout the curing process (including during the first 48 hours).

 - The clays help the razor to glide smoothly over skin.
 Yellow clay is stimulating, cleansing, and purifying and is perfect for sensitized skin.
 As for ghassoul clay, it cleanses deeply but gently and softens skin.